 Anchor text is the clickable text in a hyperlink.
-SEO best practices dictate that anchor text be relevant to the page you're linking to, rather than generic text.
-The blue, underlined anchor text is the most common as it is the web standard, although it is possible to change the color and underlining through html code.
+SEO best practices dictate that anchor text be relevant to the page you’re linking to, rather than generic text.
+The blue, underlined anchor text is the most common as it is the web standard, although it is possible to change the color and underline through html code.
 The keywords in anchor text are one of the many signals search engines use to determine the topic of a web page.

 Bad anchor text example: Click here!

 Good anchor text examples: Click here to learn more about SEO; SEO basics, what is SEO; learn SEO.